edvinhysenagolli/Supervised-ML-Predicting-housing-prices/README.md

 6. **Implement Your Solution**
    - Report the regression model's findings and insights.
 Explore potential applications for predicting exact house prices.

-### Phase 3: Additional Challenge - Mushroom Classification
+## Additional Challenge: Mushroom Classification

 As part of testing the models with a different use case, we will tackle the challenge of classifying mushrooms as either poisonous or non-poisonous.
 This is a critical task, especially during the mushroom hunting season, to prevent accidental consumption of toxic mushrooms.
 The project will include guidance on identifying features indicative of poisonous mushrooms.